Ann Widdecombe: In opposition

 In an interview with Metro in September 2006 she stated that if Parliament were of a normal length, it was likely she would retire at the next general election.
 She confirmed her intention to stand down to The Observers Pendennis diary in September 2007, and again in October 2007 after Prime Minister Gordon Brown quashed speculation of an autumn 2007 general election.

-In November 2006, she moved into the house of an Islington Labour Councillor to experience life on a council estate, her response to her experience being "Five years ago I made a speech in the House of Commons about the forgotten decents.
+In November 2006, she moved into the house of an Islington Labour councillor to experience life on a council estate.
+In response to the experience, she said: "Five years ago I made a speech in the House of Commons about the forgotten decents.
 I have spent the last week on estates in the Islington area finding out that they are still forgotten."

 In 2007 Widdecombe was one of the 98 MPs who voted to keep their expense details secret.
 When the expenses claims were leaked, however, Widdecombe was described by The Daily Telegraph as one of the "saints" amongst all MPs.

 In May 2009, following the resignation of Michael Martin as Speaker of the House of Commons, it was reported that Widdecombe was gathering support for election as interim Speaker until the next general election.
 On 11 June 2009, she confirmed her bid to be the Speaker, but came last in the second ballot and was eliminated.

+Retirement

 Widdecombe retired from politics at the 2010 general election.
-It was rumoured that she would be a Conservative candidate for Police and Crime Commissioner in 2012, but she refused.
-She since spoke about her opposition to the Coalition Government and her surprise at not being given a peerage by David Cameron.
+It was rumoured that she would be a Conservative candidate for a Police and Crime Commissioner post in 2012: she said she had been offered Kent and Devon and Cornwall, but had declined.
+She later spoke about her opposition to the coalition government and her surprise at not being given a peerage by David Cameron.

-In 2016, she supported Brexit during the 2016 EU referendum and, following the resignation of David Cameron, endorsed Andrea Leadsom in her candidacy for election for the leadership of the governing Conservative Party.
+In 2016, Widdecombe supported Brexit in the EU membership referendum.
+Following the resignation of David Cameron, she endorsed Andrea Leadsom in her candidacy for election for the leadership of the governing Conservative Party.

-Return to politics – Brexit Party
+Return to politics: Brexit Party and Reform UK

-In 2019 she returned to politics as a candidate for the Brexit Party in the European parliament elections in South West England, which were held on 23 May, though she maintained that she would still vote for the Conservatives in the local elections that took place three weeks before.
-She was expelled by the Conservative Party immediately after her announcement.
+In 2019 Widdecombe returned to politics as a candidate for the Brexit Party in the European parliament elections in South West England, which were held on 23 May, though she maintained that she would still vote for the Conservatives in the local elections that were to take place three weeks before.
+She was immediately expelled by the Conservative Party.
 Widdecombe had considered joining the Brexit Party in March 2019, but joined later, in May.

 Widdecombe said that her decision to stand resulted from the Government's failure to deliver Britain's departure from the EU on schedule.
 "Both major parties need a seismic shock," she said, "to see the extent of public disgust."
 She subsequently won her seat.

-Widdecombe became a member of the European Parliament Committee on Civil Liberties, Justice and Home Affairs (LIBE).